ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/base/welcome.md

 ####  Slack

 Text based communication will be conducted via a Slack channel.
 Staff will be monitoring the Slack channel to answer questions (and schedule a Zoom break out room if needed).
-If you know the answer to someone elses question, feel free to answer it.
+If you know the answer to someone else's question, feel free to answer it.

 #### Patience

-We ask for a little more patience as this process is also new to us, but we are comitted to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).

 ### Workshop Goals